ezakhar/help/en/basics/templates.md

 * **1 - Name**.
 Name will help to differ templates from one another and select the required template when planning activities.

-* **2 - Attribute “Favorite”.** Templates with this attribute will be highlighted in the list so you could find them faster.
+* **2 - Attribute “Favorite”.** Templates with this attribute will be highlighted in the list so that you could find them faster.

 * **3 - Intensity only in %LT.** The same template can be used to create activities for athletes with different fitness, that's why in template you can set intensity only in % of LT.

-Depending on the athletes’ LT, activities with different intensity will be created for different athletes when using the same template:
+Depending on the athletes’ LT, activities with different intensity level will be created for different athletes when using the same template:

 ![Templates and activities](http://content.staminity.com/assets/images/_new/methodology/template-and-activity.png)